GevosoftOfficial/TheOnyxBashProject/README.md

 ## Contributers:
 <br>

-Are you looking for a great starter open source Project?
-Then this is a great place for you!
 The Onyx Bash Project is written in two simple programming languages (Python & Shell-Script) and have a very simple code design.
-We're also trying to make it as easy as possible for beginners/intermediates to submit code and Pull Requests.God Luck!

 ## Installation:
 <br>